kayak/SwiftFrame/README.md

 swiftframe path/to/your/config/file --verbose
 ```

-### Available Options
+You can use the `--help` flag to print SwiftFrame's documentation out.
+The following flags are available

-#### --verbose
+### --verbose

 Prints additional information during processing and rendering.
 This will also ask you to confirm the processed config file before SwiftFrame starts rendering

+### --manual-validation

+Pauses after parsing the config file to let you verify the contents

+### --output-whole-image

+Outputs the whole image canvas into the output directories before slicing it up into the correct screenshot sizes.
+Helpful for troubleshooting

-#### --no-color-output
+### --no-color-output

-Disables colored output.
-Useful for CI logs for example
+Disables any colored output.
+Useful when running in CI

-#### --no-manual-validation

-Disables the manual validation that requires you to confirm the parsed config file by pressing a key.
-Only useful in combination with `--verbose`

-You can also use the `--help` flag to print SwiftFrame's documentation out
+### --no-clear-directories

+Disables clearing the output directories before writing images to them

 ## Configuration File